All Products

 Important

-You can configure dynamic NAS mounting for a session and NAS mounting for the function in the Configuration > Advanced Configuration > Storage settings at the same time, but note the following:
+You can configure dynamic NAS mounting for a session and NAS mounting for the function in the Configuration > Advanced Configuration > Storage settings at the same time.
+Note:

 • The User ID/Group ID defined in the following NASConfig must match the user (User ID) and user group (Group ID) used in the function mount configuration.